 Stage 4: Report on findings

 Once completed, the pen tester provides an extensive report outlining the findings of the test.
 This report will focus on what the vulnerabilities are, how they are exploitable, and where gaps in existing security measures lie.
 The pen tester outlines, too, the impacts a breach can have on the organization or business.
-Reviewing these findings with your team, and devising a mitigation plan that prioritizes the vulnerabilities which pose the greatest threat are crucial next steps in utilizing the information provided by the pen tests.
+Reviewing these findings with your team, and devising a plan for mitigation that prioritizes the vulnerabilities that pose the greatest threat are crucial next steps in utilizing the information provided by the pen tests.

 Stage 5: Follow-up